SayatP/Database-Systems-Project/README.md

 if you want to regenerate the data with different quantity, open `Mock data.ipynb`, change the counts_per_table and click run all.
 (it will regenerate all the sql files in data folder)

+### Note
-Note that sometimes it can generate conflicting ids, especially in case of large amounts of data.
+Sometimes it can generate conflicting ids, especially in case of large amounts of data.